All Episodes

 He renders these guys irrelevant.

-And that's why behind their their their discussion of uh his policies, what's behind it is personal vitriol, because they're insulted.
+And that's why behind their discussion of his policies, what's behind it is personal vitriol because they're insulted.

 They're part of that elite.